Green-Edge-AI-Group/IRPA/README.md

 ## Acknowledgement

-We extend our heartfelt appreciation to the following GitHub repositories for providing valuable code bases and datasets:
+We extend our heartfelt appreciation to the following GitHub repository for providing valuable code bases and datasets:

 https://github.com/thuml/Time-Series-Library